juancarbajal/juancarbajal/README.md

 ### Hi there, my name is Juan Carbajal 👋
-- I’m currently working on NodeJS (typescript and javascript), PHP and Python.
+- I’m currently working on Go, NodeJS (typescript and javascript), PHP and Python.
 - I’m currently preparing for aws developer certification.
 - I'm looking to collaborate on a project that change the society.